Books and Publications

 Alpine Climbing, Techniques to Take You Higher, Kathy Cosley and Mark Houston (the classic alpine climbing/mountaineering textbook)

-Backcountry Skiing: Skills for Ski Touring and Ski Mountaineering, Martin Volken, Scott Schell, and Margaret Wheeler-Farmer (concise and focused, but rigorous in its depth; an excellent book)
+Backcountry Skiing: Skills for Ski Touring and Ski Mountaineering, Martin Volken, Scott Schell, and Margaret Wheeler-Farmer (concise and focused, but rigorous in its depth; an excellent training manual)

-Avalanche Essentials, Bruce Tremper (an abbreviated version of the above, covering the core fundamentals of avalanche awareness)
+Avalanche Essentials, Bruce Tremper (an abbreviated version of the above, covering the core fundamentals of avalanche awareness, mitigation, and rescue.
+Required reading!)

 Training for the Uphill Athlete, A Manual for Mountain Runners and Ski Mountaineers, Steve House, Scott Johnston, and Killian Jornet

-Climbing Knots, Nate Fitch and Ron Funderburke (handy pocket guide to essential knots)
+Climbing Knots, Nate Fitch and Ron Funderburke (handy pocket guide to essential climbing knots)

 GUIDEBOOKS